-Non-research contracts should be submitted through the School/Faculty Office, and/or administrative division or unit most relevant to the contract purpose for formal recommendation to be signed on behalf of the University by the appropriate Authorised Signatory.
+Non-research contracts should be submitted through the College office, and/or administrative division or unit most relevant to the contract purpose for formal recommendation to be signed on behalf of the University by the appropriate Authorised Signatory.

 If an academic staff member performing a consultancy wishes to use the outcomes of the consultancy to publish, or if the contractor is intending to make the results of the consultancy public, the consultancy should be referred to the Research Services Office as a potential research contract.

 All research contracts must be submitted through the Research Services Office for review and recommendation to be signed on behalf of the University.
-In most cases the contract will be signed by the Deputy Vice-Chancellor (Research) (contracts up to $500k) or Director, Research Services (for contracts up to $50k).
-The Research Services Office should be contacted to assist in the development and negotiation of research contracts as early as possible.
+In most cases the contract will be signed by the Deputy Vice-Chancellor (Research) (expenditure contracts up to $500k & non expenditure unlimited) or Director, Research Services (for contracts up to $50k).
+Research Development and Support should be contacted to assist in the development and negotiation of research contracts as early as possible.
 For further information about research contracts please contact the Director, Research Services.